 question: is Frank trying to build a movement?
 He used the word “tribe” a few times right?

-answer. no, he’s against movements and has written about this on his blog.
-He rather advocates moves of God.
+answer. no, he’s against movement building and has written about this on his blog.
+He instead advocates moves of God.
 He has used the word “tribe” a few times, but he’s made clear that he possesses and leads no “tribe.”
 The word “tribe” is in the general population to describe any group of people with a set of beliefs and where the people are connected to each other.
 “Evangelicals” and “Christians” are tribes for instance.
 There’s nothing evil about this word except what a person brings to it themselves.